eugene-sew/gtp_lampstack_cdk/LAMP_Stack_CDK_Implementation_Guide.md

 - **Instance-Level Logging**:
   - **User Data Script Log**: `/var/log/user-data.log` on each EC2 instance captures the entire bootstrap process, crucial for diagnosing launch issues.
   - **Apache Logs**: Standard Apache access (`/var/log/httpd/access_log`) and error (`/var/log/httpd/error_log`) logs are available on each web server.
 These provide detailed insights into web requests and application-level errors.
-- **Potential for Centralized Logging (CloudWatch Logs)**:
-  - While not explicitly configured to stream to CloudWatch Logs in this version of the script, the AWS CloudWatch Agent can be installed on EC2 instances to forward Apache logs, application logs, and system logs to CloudWatch Logs.
-This would provide a centralized logging solution, fulfilling a key lab deliverable.
 - **RDS Logs**: RDS can be configured to publish its logs (error, slow query, general) to CloudWatch Logs for analysis.

 ### 4.4.
 Observability Tools & Practices